mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * clicking "..." in upper-right of panel shows a context-sensitive menu containing many version control actions
 * to commit changes
-  * click name of repo under "SOURCE CONTROL PROVIDERS"
+  * click name of repository under "SOURCE CONTROL PROVIDERS"
   * enter commit message in text field containing "Message" placeholder
-  * click checkmark above message or press ctrl-enter (cmd-enter)
+  * click check mark above message or press ctrl-enter (cmd-enter)
 * to push changes
   * click up arrow in lower-left preceded by the number of local commits that haven't been pushed yet